How to Get From Barcelona Airport to the City Centre

 Terminal 1 Taxi Rank

-As you exit the baggage reclaim area, you pass through automated sliding doors and come to a metal barrier where people await arrivals.
+Exiting the baggage reclaim area, you pass through automated sliding doors and come to a metal barrier where people await arrivals.

-On the other side of this barrier, there are two covered ramps that lead down to the taxi stands situated on either side of the Go Natural snack bar.
+On the other side of this barrier, there are two covered ramps that lead down to the taxi stands on either side of the Go Natural snack bar.

 If you have booked your taxi in advance, you should take the ramp located to the right of the snack bar, where your taxi will be waiting for you.

-If you haven’t pre-booked a taxi, you should take the ramp located to the left of the snack bar which will take you to a second taxi stand, where you can queue for a taxi.
+If you haven’t pre-booked a taxi, you should take the ramp located to the left of the snack bar, which will take you to a second taxi stand, where you can queue for a taxi.

 Terminal 2 Taxi Rank